Pending Requests for Comments:

 The Data-Distribution Service (DDS) provides a crucial connectivity platform to many mission critical systems.
 It is important to have a standardized means for monitoring the health status of the DDS platform during live operation and to use means that are robust to failures of the platform being monitored.
 This standard covers the information model and technical interfaces required.
 This RFP solicits proposals for the following: A data model defining the information required for the operational status monitoring of a DDS platform.
 Techniques, procedures, and interfaces to communicate the data model representing the status of the platform.

-Digital Receipt API v1.0 RFP
+Digital Receipt JSON Document RFP

 Event Metamodel and Profile (EMP) RFP